tinomager/ColbertGradioChatbot/README.md

 ## Open / Known Issues
 - currently the used docs are hardcoded and need to be read from the 'docs' directory, this was done for testing purposes
-- the history of the current chat is currently ignored
 - source citication generation has to be validated and test

 ## License